Shlackka/guess-the-god/README.md

     - A stylised image of a god will appear central to the game zone.
     - A question will display below the god image "To which mythology does this god/goddess belong?".
     - The answer buttons are displayed clearly below the question each in the same style as the main site.
-    - A hint button is displayed below the answer buttons clearly stating the repercussion for using a hint.
+    - A hint button is displayed below the answer buttons, clearly stating the repercussion for using a hint.

 ![Game Zone](assets/images/readme/game-zone.png)